tongjiSEEMCT/tongjiSEEMCT.github.io/syq.md

 Research Experiences:

-(1) 2000-2002,Postgraduate work in the Department of Information and Control, School of Electronics and Information Engineering, Tongji University.
+(1) 2000-2002, Postgraduate work in the Department of Information and Control, School of Electronics and Information Engineering, Tongji University.

-(2) 2002- ,College of Electronics and Information Engineering, Tongji University.
+(2) 2002-now, College of Electronics and Information Engineering, Tongji University.

-(3) 2007-2008,Exchange scholar, Allborg University, Denmark.
+(3) 2007-2008, Exchange scholar, Allborg University, Denmark.

 Research interests: